Plate tectonics: Definition and refining of the theory

-Implications for biogeography
+Implications for life

+According to a hypothesis proposed by Robert Stern and Taras Gerya, plate tectonics are a necessary criterion for a planet to be able to sustain complex life because of the role plate tectonics plays in regulating the carbon cycle.

 Continental drift theory helps biogeographers to explain the disjunct biogeographic distribution of present-day life found on different continents but having similar ancestors.
-In particular, it explains the Gondwanan distribution of ratites and the Antarctic flora.

 Plate reconstruction

 Reconstruction is used to establish past (and future) plate configurations, helping determine the shape and make-up of ancient supercontinents and providing a basis for paleogeography.

 Defining plate boundaries

-Current plate boundaries are defined by their seismicity.
+Active plate boundaries are defined by their seismicity.
 Past plate boundaries within existing plates are identified from a variety of evidence, such as the presence of ophiolites that are indicative of vanished oceans.

-Past plate motions
+Emergence of plate tectonics and past plate motions

-Tectonic motion is believed to have begun around 3 to 3.5 billion years ago.
+The timing of the emergence of plate tectonics on Earth has been the subject of considerable controversy, with the estimated time varying wildly between researchers, spanning 85% of Earth's history.
+Some authors have suggested that during at least part of the Archean period (~4-2.5 billion years ago) the mantle was between 100 and 250 °C warmer than at present, which is thought to be incompatible with modern-style plate tectonics, and that Earth may have had a stagnant lid or other kinds of regimes.
+The increasingly felsic nature of preserved rocks between 3 and 2.5 billion years ago implies that subduction zones had emerged by this time, with preserved zircons suggesting that subduction may have begun as early as 3.8 billion years ago.
+Early subduction zones appear to have been temporary and localized, though to what degree is controversial.
+Modern plate tectonics are suggested to have emerged by at least 2.2 billion years ago with the formation of the first recognised supercontinent Columbia, though some authors have suggested that modern-style plate tectonics did not appear until 800 million years ago based on the late appearance of rock types like blueschist which require cold subducted material.
+Other authors have suggested that plate tectonics were already functional in the Hadean, over 4 billion years ago.

 Various types of quantitative and semi-quantitative information are available to constrain past plate motions.
 The geometric fit between continents, such as between west Africa and South America is still an important part of plate reconstruction.
 Magnetic stripe patterns provide a reliable guide to relative plate motions going back into the Jurassic period.
 The tracks of hotspots give absolute reconstructions, but these are only available back to the Cretaceous.
 Older reconstructions rely mainly on paleomagnetic pole data, although these only constrain the latitude and rotation, but not the longitude.
 Combining poles of different ages in a particular plate to produce apparent polar wander paths provides a method for comparing the motions of different plates through time.
 Additional evidence comes from the distribution of certain sedimentary rock types, faunal provinces shown by particular fossil groups, and the position of orogenic belts.